 Creating a SIPOC

 The information the team gathered in this SIPOC will help the team answer questions about where the claims cycle starts and ends, its critical steps, primary inputs and outputs as well as the key internal and external customers and suppliers.
 With this information, they'll be able to define a well-scoped project that can achieve solid improvements -- and avoid initiating a project that's just too big to succeed.

 SIPOC isn't a high-tech tool; you could just use pencil and paper to create one!
-However, you can also use various software tools, including the SIPOC form included in Minitab's Quality Companion process improvement software.
+However, you can also use various software tools, including the SIPOC form included in Companion by Minitab, our process improvement software.
 The Companion SIPOC shares the data you enter with application's other tools, so you don't have to re-enter the same information in separate tools as you go through your project, which is a nice feature.